mksonkar/obsidian-notes/Web Development/JavsScript/Events.md

 	output.textContent = `You pressed "${event.key}".`;
 });
 ```
-`keydown` event has an event object `KeyboardEvent` which has a standard set of methods and properties.
+`keydown` event has an event object `KeyboardEvent` which has a standard set of methods and properties like `event.key` which returns the key pressed.

 ### Preventing default behaviour e.preventDefault()
 There are some situations when you want to prevent the default behaviour of an event.